Best Toys for Artistic Kids (and Adults)

 Kiwi Crate completed art project: a firefly that glows in the dark!

 Japanese 36-Colors Pencil Set + Sketchbook, $66

 I found this on the A + R Store.
-It’s Japanese meet German design literally: Japanese design firm IDEA Idea partnered German art supply firm to create Düller.
-There are 36 colors in this pencil box: red, orange, pink, light blue, white, yellow, yellow-green, green, purple, blue, black, brown, carnelian, vermilion, grey, pale orange, chrome yellow, ultramarine, deep green, Van Dyke brown, magenta, gold, silver, Prussian blue, rose red, sky blue, lemon yellow, emerald green, mandarin orange, wisteria violet, lilac, olive green, peacock blue, leaf green and reddish brown.
+It’s Japanese meet German design literally: Japanese design firm IDEA Idea partnered with German art supply firm to create Düller.
+There are 36 colors in this pencil box: red, orange, pink, light blue, white, yellow, yellow-green, green, purple, blue, black, brown, carnelian, vermilion, grey, pale orange, chrome yellow, ultramarine, deep green, Van Dyke brown, magenta, gold, silver, Prussian blue, rose red, sky blue, lemon yellow, emerald green, mandarin orange, wisteria violet, lilac, olive green, peacock blue, leaf green and reddish-brown.